 Some conditions, particularly I/O errors, may cause several messages to be generated.
 The first message is a diagnostic that specifies the file that was being accessed (if any) when the error occurred and the nature of the error.
 Next, an RMS error message may be generated.
 In most cases, you should be able to understand the error by looking up the first message in the following list.
-If not, see the OpenVMS System Messages and Recovery Procedures Reference Manual (this manual is archived, and is available on the OpenVMS documentation CD-ROM) for an explanation of the RMS error message.
+If not, see the OpenVMS System Messages and Recovery Procedures Reference Manual for an explanation of the RMS error message.

 All diagnostic messages contain a brief explanation of the event that caused the error.
 This section lists run-time diagnostic messages in alphabetical order, including explanatory message text.
 Where the message text is not self-explanatory, additional explanation follows.
 Portions of the message text enclosed in quotation marks are items that the compiler substitutes with the name of a data object when it generates the message.

-ACCMETINC, ACCESS METHOD specified is incompatible with this file
+ACCMETINC, ACCESS_METHOD specified is incompatible with this file

-Explanation: The value of the ACCESS\METHOD parameter for a call to the OPEN procedure is not compatible with the file's organization or record type.
+Explanation: The value of the ACCESS_METHOD parameter for a call to the OPEN procedure is not compatible with the file's organization or record type.
 You can use DIRECT access only with files that have relative organization or sequential organization and fixed-length records.
 You can use KEYED access only with indexed files.